Rainbow Springs

 The Kiwi House is where you will find the adult kiwis going about their business.
 Because kiwis are nocturnal they are kept in lowlight during the day to mimic night time.
 This way visitors get to see them (hopefully) hunting.

 Kiwi food consists of insects, grubs and worms; they've even been known to eat the local koura (prawns).
-Sprinkled into this they also eat berries, seeds, pretty much whatever they can find whilst grubbing in the bush.
+Sprinkle in berries and seeds and you can see they have a varied diet.

 The hatchery and nursery for baby kiwi is located at Kiwi Encounter.